ellenjunghyunkim/mw_health_Korea/README.md

 ## Description of the data
-- The codes and data are for the paper Health effects of a minimum wage hike: Evidence from South Korea experiments, Kim, Jung Hyun and Suhrcke, Marc and and Leist, Anja (2023).
+The codes and data are for the paper Health effects of a minimum wage hike: Evidence from South Korea experiments, Kim, Jung Hyun and Suhrcke, Marc and and Leist, Anja (2023).
--  We use The Korean Longitudinal Study of Aging (KLoSA).

 ### Data
-- KLoSA 1-8th wave (STATA) (https://survey.keis.or.kr/eng/klosa/databoard/List.jsp).
+KLoSA 1-8th wave (STATA) (https://survey.keis.or.kr/eng/klosa/databoard/List.jsp).

 ### Software
 - STATA code is used to prepare the dataset and R code for the analysis.